 Anisah Tariq Research Associate at the Open University.
 Research interests: Preconception care, pregnancy, diabetes.

 Sara B.T.
 Thiel is a Visiting Assistant Professor at the University of Pittsburgh.
 Research interests: pregnancy, performance, early modern.

 Laurence Totelin Lecturer in Ancient History at the University of Cardiff.
 Research interests: breastfeeding, history of gynaecology, feminism.

 Jamie Wagman Assistant Professor of Gender and Women’s Studies and History at Saint Mary’s College.
 Research interests: contraception history, visual culture, U.S. 20th century history.

-Aimee Wilson Assistant Professor of English, Indiana University of Pennsylvania.
-Research interests: Birth Control, reproductive rights, 20th century literature
+Aimee Wilson Assistant Professor of English, University of Kansas.
+Research interests: Birth Control, reproductive rights, 20th century literature.